 I am now two high-end traditional Japanese sushi experiences away from booking the holy grail of sushi in London that is the Araki, a £300 per person sushi seating prepared by three Michelin star super chef Mitsuhiro Araki.
 It has taken me years to reach this point, decades.
 The Araki is not for the sushi novice, unless of course if you’re not paying the bill and have nothing to lose.
 But to make it truly count, you should first train, prepare and polish your palate to the highest level in order to fully appreciate this once-in-a-lifetime experience.
 I’m getting close, but I’m not there yet.

 First, I need to eat at the infamous Sushi Tetsu, known as the hardest restaurant to book in the UK.
 It’s considered to be the number one Japanese sushi restaurant in London, and at only £96 a head for the 12-piece nigiri omakase, it’s in high demand.
-But with just 7 seats capacity, it’s almost inaccessible.
-When I go, you’ll be the first to know.
-Then I want to try Ginza Onodera London, to compare it to my experience at Ginza Onodera Honolulu, which is still the best dinner of my life.
+But with just 7 seats capacity, it’s almost inaccessible. *Since writing this post, I have since been, click here to read my review.* Then I want to try Ginza Onodera London, to compare it to my experience at Ginza Onodera Honolulu, which is still the best dinner of my life.
 After that, I think I’ll be ready.